 The good news is that there are tools on the market today, such as Baffle Advanced Data Protection, which provide the benefits of this technology, but without the inherent drawbacks that homomorphic encryption brings.

 Want to learn more?
+Learn about Secure Data Sharing using SMPC in our article here.
 Watch our 90-second video on how Baffle can operate on encrypted data without any application code modifications and still preserve application functionality, or request a demo with one of our experts.